Hemp Field Layout & Plant Count

 The following field planting layouts show what fields will look like when planted on 4 foot, 5 foot and 6 foot centers.
 We have created an example one acre square field that measures 210′ X 210′.
 The area is completely filled with plants.
-When laying out an actual field you have to make adjustments for fences, roads, drainages, buildings, ponds, etc., so this is for an imaginary acre that is completely planted from end to end.
+When laying out an actual field for planting and harvesting hemp you have to make adjustments for fences, roads, drainages, buildings, ponds, irrigation requirements, etc., so this is for an imaginary acre that is completely planted from end to end.

 We have chosen to layout the fields using the triangular system, where plants are placed midway between the plant in the adjoining row.
 This provides increased open space for sunlight as well as 15% higher plant density per acre than a square or rectangular system layout.

 If the strain you’re planting grows compactly, matures quickly or planting is late, you might want to set up the field on 4 foot centers.